2003 Bachu earthquake

 The 2003 Bachu earthquake occurred on 24 February at 10:03 local time in the Xinjiang Autonomous Region in northwest China.
-The epicentre was located near to the town of Jiashi and Bachu County, approximately 105 km east of Kashgar and 310 km west of Aksu.
+The epicenter was located near to the town of Jiashi and Bachu County, approximately 105 km east of Kashgar and 310 km west of Aksu.

 Tectonic setting

 Seismic activity is common in the Bachu and the surrounding area.
 It occurs as a result of movement on fault systems that bound the Tien Shan mountain belt.
 The Tien Shan is actively evolving, as a result of far-field stresses associated with the collision of India and Eurasia.
 According to the moment tensor solution, the earthquake occurred on a thrust fault that dips 6° to the north, and strikes approximately east–west.
 Such a gentle dip angle implies that the earthquake may have occurred on or just above the basal detachment of the neighbouring fold-thrust belts.
 There is no evidence of oblique-slip or strike-slip movement.